tfb34/popcorn-iq/README.md

 - bugfix: sign up user dislayname and profile picture update
 - bugfix: if user is not logged in redirect /browse to /login and vice versa.
 - unsubscribed to the onAuthStateChanged call back
+- add hardcoded values to the constant file

 # Features
 - Login/Sign Up